 So I took a job in the scientific-research lab of the Ford Motor Company.
 Then I went to the CIA as a research scientist.
-But once I was there, I had the chance to volunteer to do things outside of the lab, like go to Iraq for four months with the Iraq Survey Group to look for WMD.
+But once I was there, I had the chance to volunteer to do things outside of the lab, like go to Iraq for four months with the (9) to look for WMD.
 That was a period in my life that made me very self-aware.
 I got to know my limits and understand myself.
-That is what probably led me to say, Maybe it's time.
+That is what probably led me to say, _Maybe it’s time._

 **RLM:** You’ve done a lot of outreach work since you joined NASA.
 Why do you think it is important to encourage young people — especially young girls — to consider pursuing STEM-related studies?

 **JE:** Well, let me say that initially I thought that the term _STEM_ had been overused and was just a buzzword, blah, blah, blah.
 Then I realized that getting people involved in STEM is actually a national issue.
 We don’t have as many people as we did in the past going into the technical fields.
 There are tons of jobs out there, but no one’s taking them.